t-ivanov/BigDataReading/README.md

 System) with a feature set that distinguishes it from other platforms in today’s open source Big Data ecosystem.
 Its features make it well-suited to applications like web data warehousing, social data storage and analysis, and other use cases related to Big Data.
-Aster- ixDB has a flexible NoSQL style data model; a query language that supports a wide range of queries; a scalable runtime; partitioned, LSM-based data storage and indexing (including B+ -tree, R-tree, and text indexes); support for external as well as natively stored data; a rich set of built-in types; support for fuzzy, spatial, and tem-
+AsterixDB has a flexible NoSQL style data model; a query language that supports a wide range of queries; a scalable runtime; partitioned, LSM-based data storage and indexing (including B+ -tree, R-tree, and text indexes); support for external as well as natively stored data; a rich set of built-in types; support for fuzzy, spatial, and tem-